annately/cwm-workflows/Readme.md

 ### Workflow 2 - Allocate Prefix in Netbox

 This workflow task is to allocate subnet in Netbox, that later can be used in L3VPN configuration.
-The comunication with Netbox is going to take advantage of generic REST adapter.
+The communication with Netbox is going to take advantage of generic REST adapter.
 It means we have to specify exact path and payload of the resource that we want too use.
 In this example it will be POST to Netbox /api/ipam/prefixes/ with prefix and description in request body.

 Please find workflow complete JSON file [here](workflows/2/allocate_prefixes.json).